KaterinaWalter/javadocs/docs/unit10/notes1001.md

 ![image](Figures/codeForCallStack.png)

 {:.warning}
 The code above will cause a run-time error of division by zero when it runs.
 The ``main`` method calls the method ``test1`` (at line 20) which calls the method ``test2`` (at line 6) which has the divide by zero error (line 14).

-This can be seen in the call stack shown below which shows the call stack from the top (most recent method) to the bottom (first method call).
+This error can be seen in the **call stack** below, which shows the call stack from the top (_most recent method_) to the bottom (_original method call_).

 ![image](Figures/errorCallStack.png)

-When a method calls itself, the **new method call** gets _added to the top_ of the call stack, taking first priority.
-Execution of the current method pauses while the recursive call is being processed.
+📚 When a method calls itself, the **new method call** gets _added to the top_ of the call stack, taking first priority as the most recent method called.
+Execution of the current method _pauses_ while the recursive call is being processed.
 Each recursive call on the stack has its own set of _local variables_, including the parameter variables.
 The parameter values progressively change in each recursive call until we reach the **base case** which stops the recursion.

 ### Tracing Recursive Methods